 I take 3-4 trips a year for business conferences and 2-3 trips a year for pleasure.

-All this travel mans that I have worked these trips down to a science.
-I keep bullet journal lists of what I need to do do before, during and after flights.
+All this travel means that I have worked these trips down to a science.
+I keep bullet journal lists of what I need to do before, during, and after flights.
 Checklists of what I need to bring.
 Plus some lists of what I have done/accomplished on my trips.

 These bullet journal ideas make the process of travel a little bit easier (and certainly more efficient):